victrme/pocket-editor/README.md

-# Tiny notes !
+# Pocket Editor !

 ### Why

-This vanilla javascript editor focuses mainly on two things:
+This vanilla javascript wysiwyg editor focuses mainly on two things:

 -   Very fast load time
--   Reliable markdown outputs
+-   Reliable markdown output

 ### How to use